KSP-KOS/KOS/doc/source/tutorials/quickstart.rst

 .. figure:: /_images/tutorials/quickstart/example_2_6.png
     :width: 80 %

-If we assume you made a vessel that has enough fuel and power to get up to orbit, this script should in principle work to get you to the point of leaving the atmosphere.
+This script should, in principle, work to get you to the point of leaving the atmosphere.
 It will probably still fall back down, because this script makes no attempt to ensure that the craft is going fast enough to maintain the orbit.

 As you can probably see, it would still have a long way to go before it would become a really GOOD launching autopilot.
 Think about the following features you could add yourself as you become more familiar with **kOS**: